 - Both the HTTP and HTTPS Web Server ports are open.
-Note the value set for the Web Server Port (HTTP) and Web Server Port (HTTPS) on the Web Server page in the Configuration Manager. - In the dashboard's and/or CMS' Configuration Manager, set the following: - To use secure communications do the following: - Set NetIQ Operations Center Communication Mode to Secured communication using SSL. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTPS)). - To use unsecure communications do the following: - Set NetIQ Operations Center Communication Mode to Unsecured communication. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTP)).
+Note the value set for the Web Server Port (HTTP) and Web Server Port (HTTPS) on the Web Server page in the Configuration Manager. - In the Configuration Manager for the dashboard and/or CMS, set the following: - To use secure communications do the following: - Set Net/Q Operations Center Communication Mode to Secured communication using SSL. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTPS)). - To use unsecure communications do the following: - Set Net/Q Operations Center Communication Mode to Unsecured communication. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTP)).

-IMPORTANT: When SSL communications are used for the Operations Center server, dashboard or CMS, you must set up a Keystore and Trust Store.
-See Section 5.2, "Keystore and Trust Store Configuration," on page 77.
+IMPORTANT: When SSL communications are used for the Operations Center server, dashboard, or CMS, you must set up a keystore and trust store.
+See Section 5.2, "Keystore and Trust Store Configuration," on page 69.